Help yourself to better business performance

 Here you see 26 million in sales is open, but there are 23 of 27 cases where activities towards these potential customers are NOT registered.
 If this is the case, then you can address the issue in the next sales meeting or one-on-one.
 You find details about each specific cases by clicking on the data point.

 When do I use self-serve analytics?

-If you already use Business Analyze for SuperOffice, self-service analytics complement or replace other dashboards.
+If you already use Business Analyze for SuperOffice, self-service analytics works well together with other dashboards.